 Why Capture Metrics From Logs?

 As more and more companies become cloud-native, the need for real-time and accurate visibility into complex application environments has never been greater.
-Metrics and traces provide DevOps teams with the critical information they need to spot and troubleshoot errors in real-time.
+Metrics, events, logs, and traces provide DevOps teams with the critical information they need to spot and troubleshoot errors in real-time.
 But there are certain occasions where application metrics or traces either aren’t available or the specific details about the error that developers and SRE teams need isn’t available from standard metrics or traces.
 That’s when DevOps teams need to rely on logs.

 Situations like these arise when it is neither convenient nor possible to instrument code with metrics and traces.
 Some of the more common scenarios include: